Cultural Diversity and Its Impact on Governance: Theoretical Background

 As some form of assimilation, albeit very slow, is continuously taking place, in order for cultural diversity to exist, the level of immigration to a country must be over a long period and significant in numbers.
 Therefore, it is a deliberate policy decision.

-Culture is a very persistent phenomenon rarely changes dramatically in the lifetime of a human being \citep{Hofstede2010, Matei2018}.
+Culture is defined by Hofstede as the programming of the human mind by which one group of people distinguishes itself from another group.
+It is a very persistent shared phenomenon which rarely changes dramatically in the lifetime of a human being \citep{Hofstede2010, Matei2018}.
 In contrast, the creation of institutions, while a lengthy process, which can be blocked or reversed in adverse conditions, is a much more rapid development \citep{North1992a, North1994, Olson1996}.
 As such, it is reasonable to hypothesize that the culture of newcomers will change the institutions of the host country rather than the other way around, provided the newcomers have the possibility to do so.
 This seems to be particularly the case in democratic societies, which do not promote but limit the assimilation process (cultural pluralism, or multiculturalism).

 As culture does not change easily, so even migrants do not change their culture irrespective of where they are.
 This means that the overall culture of the host country will change.
 Our paper aims to find out how much and what impact this change will have on the environment surrounding people in host countries.
 We focus on arguably the most important part of the environment, which is the quality of surrounding governance.